Portable batch predictions¶

 Availability information

-The Portable Prediction Server is a feature exclusive to DataRobot MLOps.
-Contact your DataRobot representative for information on enabling it.
+The Portable Prediction Server is a premium feature exclusive to DatRobot MLOps.
+Contact your DataRobot representative or administrator for information on enabling this feature.

 Portable batch predictions can use the following adapters to score datasets: